ADVANCED LEVEL COURSE

 Try playing the A Minor Pentatonic over ‘Like A Hurricane’ by Neil Young.

-In the next lesson there are three Minor Modes and three Major Modes (called Relative with the same Scale Shapes) that a guitarist can substitute for these Pentatonic Scale by trial and error, to find the correct Mode with no wrong sounding Notes.
+In the next lesson there are three Minor Modes and three Major Modes (called Relative with the same Scale Shapes) that a guitarist can easily substitute for these Pentatonic Scales, by trial and error, to find the correct Mode for a piece of music.

 Lesson 2